SRodi/ebpf-file-delete-tracer/README.md

 ### Detailed Steps

 1. **Set RLIMIT_MEMLOCK Resource Limit**:
-    - Uses `unix.Setrlimit` to set the RLIMIT_MEMLOCK resource limit to infinity.
+    - Uses `unix.Setrlimit` to set the RLIMIT_MEMLOCK resource limit to memLockLimit which is set to 64 MiB.

 2. **Load eBPF Program**:
     - Uses `ebpf.LoadCollectionSpec` to load the eBPF program from the specified ELF file.